-- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.0 clock hours for OASAS.
+- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 D. Combing Through NYCHA's Policies and Procedures

 Learn how NYCHA calculates rent levels, and what tenants can do when rent amounts are calculated incorrectly.
 Familiarize yourself with NYCHA's policies and procedures for adding or removing family members (including the Family Re-entry Program for family members leaving prison or jail), succession rights, and how to transfer to another apartment.
 Find out which NYCHA actions a resident can grieve, and the grievance procedure.